Geordie's Magic Elixir Mixir

 Black Cumin (Nigella sativa) — 1.25 ml/day (1g)

 Dr. Greger's "21 Tweaks" for weight management includes 1/4 tsp black cumin daily.
-An umbrella review of 20 meta-analyses (Frontiers in Nutrition, 2023, PMC10086143) found moderate-quality evidence for benefits across 5 cardiometabolic outcomes: LDL cholesterol (27% reduction in one RCT of postmenopausal women), blood pressure, triglycerides, blood sugar, and obesity indices.
+An umbrella review of 20 meta-analyses (Frontiers in Nutrition, 2023, PMC10086143) found mostly low-to-moderate-quality evidence for benefits across 5 cardiometabolic outcomes: LDL cholesterol, blood pressure, triglycerides, blood sugar, and obesity indices.
 Active compound: thymoquinone.
 Cost: ~3 cents/day.

 - Greger: Benefits of Black Cumin Seed